gappleto97/ISS-Tracking-Pointer/README.md

 # ISS-Tracking-Pointer
 ISS Orbit Tracking Pointer

 See YouTube video linked below for more information about this project.
-This branch compiles onto the Arduino 101.
-It can probably be used on any Arduino board by replacing the `Curie` libraries with their standard complements.
+This branch compiles onto Arduino devices.

-This specific branch is designed for use with the 28BYJ-48 stepper motors.
+This branch is designed for use with the 28BYJ-48 stepper motors.
 You can find these on Amazon [here](https://smile.amazon.com/gp/product/B01CP18J4A/ref=oh_aui_detailpage_o06_s00?ie=UTF8&psc=1).
 It may be cheaper in other places, but it's hard to complain about $3 per motor.
+There will be a full parts list posted in the near future.

 Stretch Goals:
 * Add switching setup to find correct starting orientation